ianblenke/docker-dnsmasq-jq/README.md

-# WAT
+# dnsmasq-jq

-Dnsmasq + jq
+## WAT?

-a dns forwarding container
+A DNSMasq container configured via environment variable

-# HOW
+## HOW?

 Specify a set of domains to map to ips and ports like so:
 `DOMAIN_JSON='{"local":"127.0.0.1@50053", "*": "8.8.8.8"}'`